- Public Liability

 Would your business survive?
 How would you continue to pay for things like rent, utilities, staff wages and other business expenses?

-It is important to note that Business Interruption cover is available an additional cover option when you take out a Business Insurance policy.
+It is important to note that Business Interruption cover is an additional cover option available when you take out a Business Insurance policy.

 Watch Eliza Showell’s story on how a violent storm swept through her Sydney hair salon, Blondies, in 2017.
-Business Interruption insurance helped saved her business by maintaining her cash flow whilst they were closed for repairs.
+Business Interruption insurance helped saved her business by maintaining her cash flow while they were closed for repairs.